 The findings?
 The building’s vinyl-clad wood windows had deteriorated along the sill, with rotted wood and deficiencies that would allow water penetration.
 Poor installation and poor quality had resulted in hairline cracks, tears in the vinyl and screws that were becoming loose on the crank hardware.
 The original windows were mulled in the field, leading to inconsistent practices and issues that contributed to failing performance.

-The condo association searched for a partner that had extensive experience with large scale replacement projects in multi-family dwellings, and they found a natural fit with Marvin Commercial Solutions.
+The condo association searched for a partner that had extensive experience with large scale replacement projects in multi-family dwellings, and they found a natural fit with Marvin Replacement Solutions.

 Watch part one of the project: